GuanceCloud/guance-docs/docs/en/integrations/aws_ec2_spot.md

 ### Verify

 1. In「Management / Crontab Config」check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist
-2. On the observation cloud platform, click 「Infrastructure / Custom」 to check whether asset information exists
+2. On the Guance platform, click 「Infrastructure / Custom」 to check whether asset information exists
-3. On the observation cloud platform, press 「Metrics」 to check whether monitoring data exists
+3. On the Guance platform, press 「Metrics」 to check whether monitoring data exists

 ## Metric {#metric}
 Configure Amazon EC2 Spot monitoring.
-The default indicator set is as follows.
-You can collect more indicators by configuring them [Aws Cloud Monitor Metrics Details](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-cloudwatch-metrics.html){:target="_blank"}
+The default metric set is as follows.
+You can collect more metrics by configuring them [Aws Cloud Monitor Metrics Details](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-cloudwatch-metrics.html){:target="_blank"}